lower-elements/haven-launcher/README.md

 # haven-launcher
-a game launcher designed specifically for audiogames with the prupose of making audiogames easy to find and install
+a game launcher designed specifically for audiogames with the purpose of making audiogames easy to find and install